boppreh/steamgrid/README.md

 # What is it? #

 Steam has the Big Picture mode and grid view, but they are not perfect.
-SteamGrid is a small program to enhance them.
+SteamGrid is a small standalone program to enhance them.
 It does three things:

 - Cache all game images, so you can browse without internet access or that